isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-dryer-kill-bed-bugs.markdown

 You will need to check the maximum temperature that your dryer can achieve while in operation before [selecting it for bed bug](https://pestpolicy.com/bedlam-plus-bed-bug-spray-review/) killing-
-**any temperature rating of fewer than 100 degrees Fahrenheit wont work for you. ** You should also not select a very high-rated dryer as it may destroy clothes fabrics during the drying process.
+**any temperature rating of fewer than 100 degrees Fahrenheit wont work for you.Â ** You should also not select a very high-rated dryer as it may destroy clothes fabrics during the drying process.
 **4. Faulty heating element  **
 Often, the dryers heating element may malfunction due to any of these causes: